Ex-president Dos Santoss Body To Arrive In Angola - UrduPoint

 A Barcelona court this week ordered his remains be delivered to Paula and granted authorisation for "the repatriation and international transfer of (his) remains to Angola".

-Dos Santos's 44-year-old daughter Tchize dos Santos filed an appeal to challenge the decision, but Riba Ciurana said a judge granted immediate execution of the ruling, allowing the body to leave Spain.
+Dos Santos' 44-year-old daughter Tchize dos Santos filed an appeal to challenge the decision, but Riba Ciurana said a judge granted immediate execution of the ruling, allowing the body to leave Spain.

 - 'Surprised' - "We are the first to be surprised," said Tchize's lawyer, Carmen Varela, adding they learnt about the repatriation from television and had not been "notified of anything".